cloudify-cosmo/docs.getcloudify.org/content/manager/upload-blueprint.md

 weight: 400
 ---

-Before Cloudify Manager can deploy your blueprint, you must upload it.
-You can upload a blueprint using the CLI or (for Premium users) the Cloudify Web interface.
+Before you can deploy a blueprint, you must upload the blueprint to the Cloudify Manager.
+You can upload a blueprint using the CLI.
+Premium users can also upload using the Cloudiy Web Interface.

 Either use a blueprint that you have written or download an [example blueprint](https://github.com/cloudify-cosmo/cloudify-nodecellar-example) to upload.

-## Uploading via the CLI

-From the Cloudify command-line interface, you can upload your blueprint to Cloudify Manager.
-You must specify a path to a blueprint file.
-Cloudify compresses the folder and its contents.

-The following is an example of `upload`:
-{{< gsHighlight  bash >}}
-$ cfy blueprints upload -b BLUEPRINT_ID -p BLUEPRINT_FILE_LOCATION
-...

-...
-{{< /gsHighlight >}}

-## Uploading a Blueprint via the Cloudify Web Interface
+## Uploading a Blueprint using the Cloudify Web Interface

-If you are a Premium version user, you can upload a pre-packaged blueprint archive, such as *.tar, *.tar.gz, *.tar.bz, *.zip., using the Cloudify Manager UI.
+If you are a Premium version user, you can upload a pre-packaged blueprint archive using the Cloudify Web Interfacein tar, tar.gz, tar.bz, or zip formats.

 1. On the **Blueprints** widget, click **Upload**.
    ![The blueprint upload button]({{< img "manager/ui_upload_blueprint_button.png" >}})
-2. In the Upload blueprint dialog, either specify the URL of the blueprint archive, or select it from the filesystem.
+2. In the Upload blueprint dialog, either enter the URL of the blueprint archive, or select the file from the filesystem.
    ![The blueprint upload dialog]({{< img "manager/ui-upload-blueprint.png" >}})
-3. Specify a distinguishing name for the blueprint.
+3. Enter a unique name for the blueprint.
-   For example, you might want to specify one instance of the blueprint upload as `blueprint-template` and another as a `blueprint-with-input`.
+   For example, you can upload one instance of the blueprint as `blueprint-template` and another instance as a `blueprint-with-input`.
-4. (Optional) Specify the YAML filename.
+4. (Optional) Select the YAML filename of the blueprint.
-   This field refers to to the *.yaml file that contains the application topology.
+   This field refers to the .yaml file that contains the application topology.
 If left blank, the default `blueprint.yaml` file is used.
+If there is no .yaml blueprint file, an error is shown here.
 5. Click **Upload** to upload the upload the blueprint package.

-## Uploading a Blueprint via the Command Line
+## Uploading a Blueprint using the Command Line

-The following scenario describes how to use the CLI to upload the Nodecellar blueprint.

-If you have downloaded cloudify-nodecellar-example from github and want to use that blueprint for your specific IaaS, the appropriate command from the following:
+From the Cloudify command-line interface, you can upload your blueprint to Cloudify Manager.
+You must specify the path to a blueprint file.

+The syntax of the `upload` command is:
+{{< gsHighlight  bash >}}
+$ cfy blueprints upload -b BLUEPRINT_ID -p BLUEPRINT_FILE_LOCATION
+{{< /gsHighlight >}}

+For example, to upload the cloudify-nodecellar-example from GitHub:

+1. Download the [cloudify-nodecellar-example](https://github.com/cloudify-cosmo/cloudify-nodecellar-example) as a ZIP file.
+2. Copy the ZIP file to your Cloudify Manager.
+3. Extract the ZIP file to a directory.
+4. In the CLI of your Cloudify Manager, change directory to the cloudify-nodecellar-example directory.
+5. Enter the command for your IaaS:

   {{% gsInitTab %}}
   **OpenStack**